-The goal is to establish Daru as a regional Centre of Excellence for research and training in drug-resistant TB (DR-TB).
-In so doing, the project will build the capacity of a range of PNG institutions, including Provincial Health Offices, the National Department of Health, PNG Institute of Medical Research, and the University of Papua New Guinea.
+The goal was to establish Daru as a regional Centre of Excellence for research and training in drug-resistant TB (DR-TB).
+In so doing, the project would build the capacity of a range of PNG institutions, including Provincial Health Offices, the National Department of Health, PNG Institute of Medical Research, and the University of Papua New Guinea.

-To achieve these objectives, the project’s components include:
+To achieve these objectives, the project’s components included:

-A two-day research priority-setting workshop for TB in Daru, which involves participants from key PNG health and research institutions.
-This will embed ownership of the research agenda within the relevant PNG stakeholders.
+- A two-day research priority-setting workshop for TB in Daru, which involved participants from key PNG health and research institutions.
+This would embed ownership of the research agenda within the relevant PNG stakeholders.

-Structured operational research training, which will include methodology used by the WHO and Burnet Institute in the PNG National Health and HIV Research Agenda (funded by DFAT).
-The methodology will be based on the successful Union/MSF/TDR SORT-IT model of operational research capacity building.
-Twelve PNG participants from key institutions will receive hands-on mentorship to conduct their own operational research project, as part of a three-week course conducted in two modules over 18 months.
+- Structured operational research training, which included methodology used by the WHO and Burnet Institute in the PNG National Health and HIV Research Agenda (funded by DFAT).
+The methodology was based on the successful Union/MSF/TDR SORT-IT model of operational research capacity building.
+Twelve PNG participants from key institutions received hands-on mentorship to conduct their own operational research project, as part of a three-week course conducted in two modules over 18 months.